TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

    Description
-         The first variable passed to this function is the "menuArr" array with the menuitems as they are collected based on the type of menu.
+         The first variable passed to this function is the "menuArr" array with the menu items as they are collected based on the type of menu.

          You're free to manipulate or add to this array as you like.
 Just remember to return the array again!